RetroReversing/retroReversing/categories/misc/Magazines.md

-8 | CityCraft | Ways to make your horror game locations even scarier 8 | Structurally Sound | How music and sound intertwine to create atmospheric game worlds 8 | Source Code | The code behind Missile Command’s unforgettable vapour trails 8 | Squeezing the Beeb | How to fit a 1kb􏰌score attack game onto the BBC􏰎Micro 9 | Design Principles | The power of marketing – and a strong game title 9 | CityCraft | Understanding the hierarchies of villages, towns, and cities 9 | Source Code | Recreating the disintegrating shields from Space Invaders
+8 | CityCraft | Ways to make your horror game locations even scarier 8 | Structurally Sound | How music and sound intertwine to create atmospheric game worlds 8 | Source Code | The code behind Missile Command’s unforgettable vapour trails 8 | Squeezing the Beeb | How to fit a 1KB score attack game onto the BBC􏰎Micro 9 | Design Principles | The power of marketing – and a strong game title 9 | CityCraft | Understanding the hierarchies of villages, towns, and cities 9 | Source Code | Recreating the disintegrating shields from Space Invaders